Wybutosine: Alternatives

+Selective allowance of frameshifting?

-Wybutosine’s role in prevention of frameshifts has raised some questions into its importance, as there are other strategies beside modification with yW to prevent a shift.
-In Drosophila there is no modification at position 37 while in mammals yW is modified there.
+Wybutosine's role in prevention of frameshifts has raised some questions into its importance, as there are other strategies beside modification with yW to prevent a shift: the simplistic m1G also works to an extent.
+In Drosophila there is only m1G at position 37 while in mammals yW is modified there.
 To explain this variability the idea of frameshifting potential has come about.
 This implies that cells use frameshifting as a mechanism to regulate themselves rather than trying to avoid frameshifting at all times.
 It has been suggested that frameshifting may be used in a programmed manner, possibly to increase coding diversity.

+Downstream effects

+The human gene SMARCAD1 contains many UUU codons.
+When human embryonic stem cells has the TYW1 gene knocked out, it can only make m1G, causing lower translational efficiency of SMARCAD1.
+This leads to disinhibition of HERVK, preventing the cell from properly differentiating into a neuron.